 This ensures images render crisp and clear while keeping file download size and speed reasonable.

 Overall, there are five layout options for images, each one resulting in a different image size.
-Aditionally, desktop and mobile layout logic differs, and we also need to support regular and retina screen resolutions.
-Result is that each image needs to be exported at four different sizes.
-For examples, view the Formatting page.
+Additionally, desktop and mobile layout logic differ, and we also need to support regular and retina screen resolutions.
+The result is that each image needs to be exported at four different sizes.
+For examples, view the Media page.

 Image width specifications are as follows, with widths provided in pixels.
 2x images are for retina screens and always double the size of the regular image.